In the 1990s, an interesting trend emerged. Personal computers were becoming more accessible, ushering in the era of online learning or e-learning.

 How Instructional Design Can Improve Learner Outcomes

 Because instructional design considers learner needs, its primary goal is to make teaching more engaging, relevant and effective.
-This is especially important in the e-learning industry, where the digitalisation of education boosts retention rates by 25–60%.
+This is especially important in the e-learning industry, where the digitalization of education boosts retention rates by 25–60%.

 So, how does instructional design achieve good outcomes for learners?
 Instructional designers make it a priority to put learners first.
 They ask questions like: